 If your Windows drive (system drive) is running out of free disk space, you can add more space to the existing partition without having to reinstall the operating system, provided that you have free, unused space on the hard drive.

 Even though extending a system partition isn’t as difficult as it sounds and can be done with or without the help of third-party tools, it’s advisable to backup all data before beginning to follow our instructions.

-Follow one of the two methods given below to extend system drive in Windows 8.1.
+Follow one of the two methods given below to extend system drive in Windows 1o or Windows 8.1.

 While it’s possible to extend the system partition using Windows Disk Management tool, there must be some unallocated space right next to the system partition.
 If you don’t have some unallocated space next to the system drive, Windows will not show extend volume option even if you have enough free space on another partition.

 If you don’t have the required amount of unallocated space next to system partition in the partition table, follow the easy instructions provided in Method 2 to successfully extend your system drive.

 Step 1: Open Run dialog box by simultaneously pressing Windows and R keys.
 Type Diskmgmt.msc in the box and then press Enter key to open Disk Management.

 Alternatively, you can right-click on the Start button and click Disk Management option to quickly launch it.
 Go through our how to open Disk Management in Windows 10/8.1 guide to know all four ways to open Disk Management tool.